Executive Order 14172: Governments

 President Claudia Sheinbaum of Mexico said that her country and the rest of the world would continue to refer to the Gulf of Mexico by its longstanding name.
 The Cuban government reportedly rejected the unilateral renaming.
 In the United Kingdom, the Permanent Committee on Geographical Names for British Official Use officially recommended Gulf of Mexico over "Gulf of America".
 The government of the United Kingdom reportedly has no plans to change official maps unless there is a change in common usage.
 In Poland, the Commission on Standardization of Geographical Names Outside the Republic of Poland (Komisja Standaryzacji Nazw Geograficznych poza Granicami Rzeczypospolitej Polskiej) ruled that the name of the gulf in Polish would remain Zatoka Meksykańska (literally "Mexican Gulf").
 In Germany, the Permanent Committee on Geographical Names issued guidance that German-language publications should use the forms Mount McKinley (Denali) and Golf von Mexiko, noting that the names specified in the executive order are politically motivated.
+The Austrian Working Group for Cartographic Toponymy (Arbeitsgemeinschaft für Kartographische Ortsnamenkunde, AKO), issued a concurring statement.

 In May 2025, the House of Representatives passed the Gulf of America Act, to codify the name "Gulf of America" in law, by a margin of 211 to 206.
 Representative Marjorie Taylor Greene of Georgia had introduced the resolution in January ahead of the executive order.
 It is uncertain whether the Senate will take up the bill.
 Congressional Democrats, including Senator Adam Schiff of California, had previously said that they are prioritizing other issues over President Trump's geographical renaming activities.

 Alaska officials opposed the order to rename Denali to Mount McKinley.
 On February 7, 2025, the Alaska State Legislature passed a joint resolution urging the federal government to retain Denali as the mountain's official federal designation.
 The Alaska State Senate voted unanimously in favor of the resolution.
 On February 13, 2025, Alaska's U.S. senators, Lisa Murkowski and Dan Sullivan, both Republicans, co-sponsored legislation to officially redesignate the mountain as Denali.